 I strongly believe in the importance of patient participation in all treatment decisions.
 I would discuss the reasons for my recommendations and listen to the preferences and thoughts of the person with MS regarding their individual therapy.
 Generally, that person's preferences and wishes take precedence over my opinion.
-My role is to be an expert advisor to my patients, and I would only refuse if I thought a treatment plan was harmful, unnecessary or otherwise unethical.
+My role is to be an expert advisor to my patients, know what they can do to treat their condition, while others need time to process the information and think about their questions.